 The program provides practical assistance to help participants gain the contemporary skills they need to move into ongoing employment.

-Career Transition Assistance is available in five Employment Regions across Australia and available nationally from July 2019.
+Career Transition Assistance is available in 52 Employment Regions across Australia and available nationally.

 Pathway to Work